-Learn more in our Guide for Caregivers and other publications.
+Learn more in our Guide for Support Partners, Carepartner Support Resource List and other publications.

 You can best provide care for a loved one when your own health and wellness are adequately addressed.
 Pay attention to physical needs and changes, and keep up on preventive health measures like exercise, diet and regular medical examinations.

 In a family affected by MS, everyone — carepartners in particular — may experience mood changes.
 Common feelings in carepartners include guilt, resentment and depression.
 Pay attention to changes in mood and to find an effective way to acknowledge feelings, maintain communication and seek help.

 Time spent caring for yourself is not selfish.
 It will not detract from your care for a loved one with MS, but in fact will bolster the long term success of the carepartnership as a whole.